Legrandin/pycryptodome/Doc/src/cipher/chacha20_poly1305.rst

 ========================================

 ChaCha20-Poly1305 is an authenticated cipher with associated data (AEAD).
-It works with a 32 bytes secret key and a nonce which **must never** be reused across encryptions performed under the same key.
+It works with a 32 byte secret key and a nonce which **must never** be reused across encryptions performed under the same key.
 The cipher produces a 16 byte tag that the receiver must use to validate the message.